OUR FASCINATING HISTORY

 The Speakeasy Story

-Karl C. Wells was an astute businessman and banker in Redlands during the mid to late 1800s.
-Mr. Wells was responsible for donating the original land to found the University of Redlands in 1907.
+Karl C. Wells was a prominent businessman and banker in Redlands during the mid to late 1800s.
+Notably, he donated the original land for the founding of the University of Redlands in 1907.

-Wells had for a long time dreamed of owning a downtown business building but was unable until 1899.
-The majority of East State St. had been built up during the late 1880s; however the only structure standing at 10 E. State St. was the home of M. F. Pierce which was removed by force due to a fire ordinance enforced by the city.
-In 1899, Wells christened his “Columbia” building and it was first occupied by Meserve’s Clothing Store the following year.
-Only a few years later in 1902 the Redlands City Directory shows the upstairs of 10 E. State St. was utilized as a meeting lodge for a fraternal organization founded during the American Civil War named The Knights of Pythias.
+Wells had long aspired to own a downtown business building, finally achieving this goal in 1899.
+While most of East State St. was developed in the late 1880s, the only structure at 10 E. State St. was the home of M. F. Pierce, which was forcibly removed due to a city fire ordinance.
+In 1899, Wells inaugurated his "Columbia" building, which first housed Meserve’s Clothing Store the following year.
+By 1902, the Redlands City Directory recorded that the upstairs of 10 E. State St. served as a meeting lodge for the Knights of Pythias, a fraternal organization founded during the American Civil War.

-By the late 1930s, the building was home to a chapter of the Veterans of Foreign Wars.
-The City of Redlands leased the VFW hall to host community dances and as a recreation center.
-The city continued its usage of the building through the 1940s.
+By the late 1930s, the building hosted a chapter of the Veterans of Foreign Wars.
+The City of Redlands leased the VFW hall for community dances and as a recreation center, continuing this use through the 1940s.

-The building was most recently purchased in 2012 and the second floor has been completely restored with some modern updates.
-It is understood that the upstairs portion of 10 E. State St. was utilized during the Prohibition Era (1922-1933) as a speakeasy (aka. illegal drinking spots).
+In 2012, the building was purchased and the second floor was meticulously restored with some modern updates.
+It is believed that during the Prohibition Era (1922-1933), the upstairs portion of 10 E. State St. operated as a speakeasy (an illegal drinking spot).